Updated April 2026

 Laid-Up Cover

-Insurance for a vehicle that is off the road - stored, awaiting restoration, or not currently registered.
-Covers fire, theft, and natural disaster but not road use.
+Insurance for a vehicle that is off the road, whether stored, awaiting restoration or not currently registered.
+Covers fire, theft and natural disaster but not road use.

 Limited Mileage

 A policy condition that restricts annual kilometres driven.
-Common limits are 3,000, 5,000, or 10,000 km/year, with lower limits earning greater discounts.
+Common limits are 3,000, 5,000 or 10,000 km per year, with lower limits earning greater discounts.

 Salvage

 The remains of a written-off vehicle.
-With classic cars, owners may want to retain salvage rights to recover usable parts - check if your policy allows this.
+Classic car owners may wish to retain salvage rights to recover usable parts.
+Check if your policy allows this.

 Patina